 Lateral Flow Tests are freely available from GP surgeries and local chemists and you can also order them online.
 For further details please click here

 Step 2: Report your results

-Once you have tested, please report your results on the Government website here If you have tested negative you can attend the retreat.
+Once you have tested within the 48 hours before your retreat, please report your results on the Government website here.
+If you have tested negative you can attend the retreat.
 If you have tested positive you will not be able to attend the retreat and should book a PCR test as soon as possible to confirm the results.
 If you have tested positive click here for our Cancellation Ts and Cs

 Step 3: Retain your proof to show us

 When you log on to the Government website to report your result you will be asked to enter an email or mobile phone number and the result will be sent to you.
 On arrival at your retreat you will be asked for evidence of a negative test on your phone or a print of confirmation from your email.
 If you are unable to provide this we will ask you to take a Lateral Flow Test when you arrive.
 If the result is positive you will not be able to attend.

 If you have any questions about the above, please let us know.